Site icon Le Monde The Poetic Travels

 Just opposite the Hofburg is the Imperial garden or the Hofgarten spread over 10 hectares.
 There are fountains, stunning landscape, a sunbathing section and children’s section too.
 The credit for this garden goes to none other than Empress Maria Theresa.
 It is said that the garden was originally built as a playground for her children!
 Yes sir, you are in her kingdom now.
 And we will hear more of her.

-Book here your Walking tour of Innsbruck, Innsbruck Tours, Tickets, Activities & Innsbruck Things To Do
+Click below for Walking tours in Innsbruck, Innsbruck Tours, Tickets, Activities & Innsbruck Things To Do

 St. James Cathedral or The Innsbruck Cathedral